-If a modification is reported more than one working day after the modification took effect (that is, after the reporting window for that event), the historic Event Date of that report means the trade repository will not update the Trade State Report for that Event Date, only the Daily or Trading Activity report for that date.
-In this case, ESMA requires (see Question 6 of ESMA's Q&A of 28 January 2021) that the reporting parties also submit a MODI report updating the latest Trade State Report, which means the Event Date of that report must be the same as the reporting data.
+If a modification is reported more than one working day after that modification took effect (that is, after the reporting window for that event), the historic Event Date of that report means the trade repository will not update the Trade State Report for that Event Date, only the Daily or Trading Activity report for that date.
+In this case, ESMA requires (see Question 6(a) of ESMA's Q&A) that the reporting parties also submit a MODI report updating the latest Trade State Report, which means the Event Date of that second MODI must be the same as the reporting date.
 This MODI report should contain the latest data for the transaction.
+It is required even if there have been no further modifications since the modification which is being retrospectively reported (see Q&A 6(b)).